NannyML/nannyml/docs/tutorials/setting_up/chunking.rst

     9

 .. note::
-    Created chunks will be equal in size.
+    Chunks created this way will be equal in size.
 If the number of observations is not divisible by the ``chunk_number`` then the number of observations equal to the residual of the division will be dropped.
 See:

     .. code-block:: python